colinsheppard/franklinwh-mode-switcher/README.md

 ## Prerequisites

 1.  **Google Cloud Platform (GCP) Account**: You need a GCP project with billing enabled.
 2.  **FranklinWH Credentials**: Your username, password, and Gateway ID.
+Your Gateway ID can be found in the FranklinWH app under Settings > Device Info > SN (Serial Number is the Gateway ID).
 3.  **Python 3.10+**: For local testing (optional).

 ## Step 1: Install Google Cloud SDK